 15. Rear clunk noise only when starting a turn – Check if you have something rolling around in the rear trunk well like the J1772 adapter or other power adapters.

 16. Loud Low-frequency pulsing sound from the rear at some speeds with a window open – The rear hatch is misadjusted, and it is being buffeted by airflow.
 The service center can easily fix this with a minor adjustment.

 17a.
 Tire/Wheel Well rubbing sounds when backing up, turning sharply and suspension on high – The tire may rub on the wheel well liner.
 It may be fixable, but you’ll need to bring the car into service.
 The clearance is very tight under this combination.

 17b.
 Rattle/Squeak starts at moderate speeds – Possible a rock has lodged between the fender liner and the main HV battery and makes noise under vibration.
 Contact service to fix.

 17c.
 Thumping during acceleration – The front driveshaft may be defective.
 Contact service to fix.

 18a.
 Pano Roof cracking/creaking sounds – mostly random while driving.
 One report had two screws in the cross-bar protruding just enough to cause noise on the glass.
-The service center can correct.
+The service center can correct this.

 18b.
 Thump from the battery, Model 3 only – while Supercharging or changing altitude.
 This is caused by air pressure changes in the battery and is not harmful.
 Tesla has a service bulletin (SB-19-16-010) to upgrade the battery breathers that equalize the pressure quicker and quieter if this bothers you.
 Only for Model 3 built after April 22, 2018.